imaxs/EasyJection/README.md

 // Cube.cs
 using UnityEngine;

+// Note: Dependency injection occurs when a method or constructor is called,
-public class Cube : MonoBehaviour
+// it depends on what you specify. public class Cube : MonoBehaviour
 {
     private IRotate m_RotateSystem;

+    [MethodImpl(MethodImplOptions.NoInlining)]
+    // For injection via the constructor
+    public Cube()
+    {
+        UnityEngine.Debug.Log("Constructor");
+    }

+    // For injection via 'Awake' method
-    // Injection is done when this method is called. private void Awake() { }
+    private void Awake()
+    {
+        UnityEngine.Debug.Log("Awake");
+    }

     private void Update()
     {